jeremylt/personal_website/source/blog/research-software/python-wheels.rst

 The `pypi simple repository API <https://packaging.python.org/en/latest/specifications/simple-repository-api>`_ lists only the download links for a specific Python package.
 For instance, the package `foo` has its download links listed at `https://pypi.org/simple/foo`.

-Although this package had enabled `wheels for Python 3.14 <https://github.com/biojppm/rapidyaml/pull/571>`_, these wheels were not listed on `rapidyaml's simple repository API page <https://pypi.org/simple/rapidyaml>`_.
+Although this package had enabled `wheels for Python 3.14 <https://github.com/biojppm/rapidyaml/pull/571>`_, these wheels were not yet listed on `rapidyaml's simple repository API page <https://pypi.org/simple/rapidyaml>`_.
 Oddly enough, there was a wheel with support for Python 3.14, but only for v0.1.0 of `rapidyaml` and no other version.